aajanki/yle-dl/README.md

 * `--adobehds cmd`    Set command for executing AdobeHDS.php script

 * `--postprocess cmd` Execute a command cmd after a successful download.
-The command is called with the downloaded FLV file as the first parameter and subtitle files (if any) as the following parameters.
+The command is called with the downloaded video file as the first parameter and subtitle files (if any) as the following parameters.

 * `--proxy uri`       HTTP(S) proxy to use.
 Example: `--proxy localhost:8118`